Killer Heels: The Art of the High-Heeled Shoe

 Feb.
 6, 2016 May 15, 2016

-Carrie Bradshaw and the women from Sex in the City didn’t invent the high-heeled shoe, but they really helped us embrace it.
-A fashionista’s dream, Killer Heels will present a 400-year history of fabulous footwear, revealing high heels as both stunning architectural creations and works of art in their own right.
+Carrie Bradshaw and the women from Sex in the City didn’t invent the high-heeled shoe, but they certainly helped us embrace it.
+A fashionista’s dream, Killer Heels: The Art of the High-Heeled Shoe will present a 400-year history of fabulous footwear, revealing high heels as both stunning architectural creations and works of art in their own right.
 About 100 contemporary and 50 historical high heels will be on view, including shoes by noted designers Prada, Alexander McQueen, Jean Paul Gaultier, Miu Miu, Christian Louboutin, Ferragamo, Manolo Blahnik and more.
 Drawn from the collections of the Brooklyn Museum and the Bata Shoe Museum in Toronto, the exhibition includes six films created specifically for the show by noted artists, each exploring the cultural, social and aesthetic qualities that make us love the high heel.

 Image left: Christian Louboutin.
 “Printz,” Spring/Summer 2013.
 Courtesy of Christian Louboutin.
 Photo: Jay Zukerkorn

 Image right: Nicholas Kirkwood.
 Pumps, Spring/Summer 2013.
 Suede with gold and clear Swarovski crystals.
 Courtesy of Nicholas Kirkwood.
 Photo: Jay Zukerkorn